-Measuring 20m x 36m x 4m to the gutter, it is divided into six self contained bays with a four metre wide corridor.
+The glasshouse complex measures 20m x 36m x 4m high, it is divided into six self contained bays with a four metre wide corridor.
 The environment of each bay is capable of being individually controlled to meet the specific requirements of the crop or research project.

-Active research includes the effects of reducing peat in growing media and undertaking growth trials on a range of plants.
+Some of the active research includes assessing the effects of reducing peat in growing media and undertaking growth trials on a range of plants; this could include assessing different horticultural light sources, e.g. LED technology or the use of biostimulants on crop yield and performance.

 Both the glasshouses and the polytunnels serve as practical teaching areas for students, as well as being a useful facility for research projects.